Barely-Cooked Asparagus with Lemon Mustard Vinaigrette

 - Then put a layer of paper towels on a large cutting board, put asparagus on top of towels and blot dry.

 - Arrange the asparagus piece on a serving tray, drizzle lemon-Dijon vinaigrette over, and serve.

 This is also good after it’s been in the fridge overnight.
 It can be reheated quickly in a hot frying pan or just served cold in a salad.
 The Lemon-Vinaigrette is also delicious on green beans or broccoli!

 Recipe adapted slightly from Vegetables Every Day. (affiliate link)

 Amount Per Serving: Calories: 141Total Fat: 11gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 0mgSodium: 807mgCarbohydrates: 11gFiber: 5gSugar: 3gProtein: 5g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Barely-Cooked Asparagus with Lemon-Mustard Vinaigrette is a perfect vegetable dish for pretty much any eating plan, including low-carb, Keto, low-glycemic, gluten-free, dairy-free, vegan, Paleo, Whole 30, and the South Beach Diet.
-The South Beach Diet encourages eating at least 2 cups of vegetables per day, and asparagus is one of those wonderfully low-glycemic vegetables that’s allowed for any phase of the diet.
+Asparagus with lemon is a perfect vegetable dish for pretty much any eating plan, including low-carb, Keto, low-glycemic, gluten-free, dairy-free, vegan, Paleo, Whole 30, and the South Beach Diet.
+The original South Beach Diet encourages eating at least 2 cups of vegetables per day, and asparagus is one of those wonderfully low-glycemic vegetables that’s allowed for any phase of the diet.